-While you don’t need to go full-out with hair and makeup when trying on wedding dresses, it pays to arrive at the store with a toned-down version of the beauty looks you’re planning to rock on your wedding day.
+While you don’t need to go full-out with beauty when trying on dresses, it pays to arrive at the store with toned-down hair and makeup (as opposed to a rolled-out-of-bed topknot and blotchy skin.)
 It’ll give you a much better picture of how the dress will look when all the moving parts come together.
 Plus, having a good hair-and-skin day can boost your confidence, likely making you more amenable to looking in the mirror all day long.

 Already have the shoes you’re wearing to your wedding?
 Great, bring ‘em along.
 If you don’t, it’s key to bring footwear you know will be similar, both in heel height and in silhouette.
 Various shoe structures can dramatically alter the way clothing falls, especially dress hems.

-For example, a sleek stiletto with a low vamp and a super-skinny heel will make the hem of a gown lay quite differently than a shoe with a thick ankle strap and chunky heels, or a shoe that’s adorned with embellishments or hardware.
+For example, a sleek stiletto with a low vamp and a super-skinny kitten heel will make the hem of a gown lay quite differently than a shoe with a thick ankle strap and a huge platform, or a shoe that’s adorned with embellishments or hardware.

 Without wearing proper undergarments to try on wedding dresses, the trip can pretty much be considered a waste.
 After all, there’s not a woman alive who hasn’t experienced the transformative powers of the right shapewear or bra.
 If you’re going shopping without a clear-cut picture of what type of dress you’d like, bring a few different options, such as a strapless bra, a push-up bra, a thong, and various pieces of suck-it-in shapewear.

-We’ve been to one too many weddings where, surprisingly, it’s the bride that looks totally out of place—not any of the guests.
+We’ve been to too many weddings where, surprisingly, it’s the bride that looks totally out of place—not any of the guests.
 Psyched for your exotic destination beach wedding, but dying to wear a princess-style ball gown?
 Not gonna work!
 Tying the knot in a fancy big-city hotel on a Saturday night?
-Skip the easy-breezy white sundress.
+Skip the easy-breezy white sundress and flat sandals.
 Trust us: Wearing something that compliments the setting and the background of your venue will look stylish and timeless.

 Between differing tastes, generations, opinions, and levels of knowledge about your personal style, you’ll only end up confused and in desperate need of some Advil (or a strong cocktail.)
 Plus, the decision is—when it comes down to it—nobody’s to make but yours.
 Instead, we suggest bringing one or two people who know you and your style well, and who are calm, honest, and modern.

 Yes, it’s important to know your own style—and not compromise—but you might be surprised how good you look and feel in a style, cut, or length you normally wouldn’t have expected.
 Likewise, dress styles you filled your Pinterest boards with might look terribly unflattering IRL, so there’s nothing to lose by trying on as many dresses as you can.